 The customer service team can respond to service requests more efficiently with a clear understanding of the customer's needs.
 By using a common language to refer to personas, customer service team members can improve communication with other areas of the company as they seek to solve customer problems.

 Pro tip: In addition to creating buyer personas for your ideal customers, consider building negative personas as well.
 These describe the types of people who you do not want to work with.
-They great to have as you qualify your leads and they're super helpful when you're segmenting your database.
+They're great to have as you qualify your leads, and they're super helpful when you're segmenting your database.

 How To Create Buyer Personas

 The best way to start building buyer personas is to map out the types of people that you interact with as you sell your products or services.

 Start with your target markets, because you'll typically have at least one buyer persona for each market.

 Next, you need to get more specific.
 If you're a B2B company, think about all the different job roles that you may need to interact with to make the sale.
 For example, if your target market is manufacturing companies with more than $10 million in annual revenues within 100 miles of your location, your personas might be for the CEOs in those companies, whatever role in the company that will actually use your products, and a role in the company that will need to be involved with implementing the product.